mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 ### 4.3 Update (Replace)

-To update the DID Document associated with a "Qui" Identifier, two functions need to be invoked,
+To update the DID Document associated with a "QUI" Identifier, two functions need to be invoked,
 ```csharp
 public bool AddKey(string didobjectid, byte[] newPublicKey, byte[] sender);
 ```
 ```csharp
 public bool RemoveKey(string didobjectid, byte[] oldPublicKey, byte[] sender);
 ```
-Note that `sender` param must be a currently-in-use public key of this "Qui" Identifier.
+Note that `sender` param must be a currently-in-use public key of this "QUI" Identifier.
 If a public key is removed, then it **cannot** be added again.

 ### 4.4 Deactivate (Revoke)

-To delete or deactivate a "Qui" (q-u-i), it suffices to remove all public keys from its associated DID Document.
-In this case, there is no public key that can be used to authenticate the "Qui" Controller.
+To delete or deactivate a "QUI" (q-u-i), it suffices to remove all public keys from its associated DID Document.
+In this case, there is no public key that can be used to authenticate the "QUI" Controller.

-More importantly, deletion of a "Qui" DID Document means that the associated "Qui" Identifier cannot be reactivated again.
+More importantly, deletion of a "QUI" DID Document means that the associated "QUI" Identifier cannot be reactivated again.

 ## 5. Implementation Guidance